petrelharp/pyslim/docs/vignette_continuing.md

 We don't expect that in this case, because, for instance, there could be a mutation above one of the terminal nodes in the SLiM tree sequence;
 this would clearly not be present in the new tree sequence.

+*Note:* sharp-eyed readers will note that the call to ``sim_mutations`` was not wrapped in {func}`.add_mutation_metadata`.
+If we wanted to read this tree sequence into SLiM again we'd need to add mutation metadata for these last mutations.
+The easiest place to do this would be a call to {func}`.add_mutation_metadata_tables` just after the ``union``
+(thus avoiding an extra conversion to tree sequence);
+this will add metadata for only those mutations not already recorded.
+We've left that step out of the code here for simplicity.